ultimate-pms/ultimate-media-server-core/scripts/radarr/radarr_bulk-import-movies-hack.md

+# Bulk import movies into Radarr for the lazy-man.

+I wrote this quickly in response to issue: Radarr/Radarr#2273

 If you're like me and trying to import thousands of pre-downloaded movies (around 4,000+ movies) into Radarr, you're not going to want to click through the web-ui manually and add them all...

 Here's a quick javascript hack you can run in your browser's developer tools (i.e. Chrome DevTools Console), then go grab a beer: